 The designers are finalizing details on the app and have begun prototype testing in the U.S. and Brazil.

 Their eventual goal is to make it available in three languages – English, Spanish and Portuguese, according to Conceição.

 Part of the content was created with support from grant R40 MC 08960 from the Maternal and Child Health Bureau, Health Resources and Services Administration, U.S. Department of Health and Human Services.

 Learn more about the CareTaker mobile app and download CareTaker for IOS and Android – Coming Soon.

-If you would like to help fund Community Engagement, Research & Student Success, please visit the Give to UWM webpage.
+If you would like to help fund Community Engagement, Research, & Student Success, please visit the Give to School of Education webpage.